The Seattle Moisture Festival is the world’s largest Comedy/Varieté festival, running for four weeks every spring in Seattle.

 The first festival was only five days long and was held in a tent in Fremont, rented at a discount from His Reverend Chumleigh.
 Fortune was on the festival’s side when many of the organizers favorite artists responded to their call to perform and christen the first shows.
 It has continued to be the generosity and willingness of the comedy/varieté/burlesque artists and musicians that keeps the festival alive.
 There have always been many gracious, hard-working volunteers who share in the fun of making it happen.

 Local small businesses and individual sponsorship played a major role.
 That very first year, an unassuming guy delivering the kegs from Hale’s Brewery to the tent turned out to be Mike Hale.
 After bringing his wife Kathleen to an evening show, they offered to help in any way they could.
 This led to the brewery’s warehouse being converted to Hale’s Palladium.
-The Palladium has served as the home of the festival ever since.
+The Palladium has served as the home of the festival until 2022.
 Additional sponsors have continued to come onboard because they like the sense of joy the festival brings to the community.

 In 2005, Cathy Sutherland invited the Seattle burlesque community to perform in some late night shows at the festival, giving birth to our extremely popular cabaret/burlesque series.
-It became known as Moisture Festival’s Libertease Cabaret 2006.
+It became known as Moisture Festival’s Libertease Burlesque 2006.
 These shows traveled to ACT – A Contemporary Theatre in downtown Seattle.
 We consider ourselves fortunate to have collaborated with ACT, under the fun loving artistic direction of Kurt Beattie and his staff.

 In 2008, Moisture Festival celebrated its 5th anniversarry and achieved 501(c)(3) nonprofit status.